 Colorado Water Conservation Board Report

 Jojo La is the Endangered Species Policy Specialist from the CWCB and gave a presentation to update the Roundtable on the Colorado Water Plan’s Environment & Recreation goals.
 La is asking for feedback on the focus area maps if able as Basin Implementation Plans are being formed.
 She also thanked those who helped create the initial maps.
 There are multiple uses for the maps for E&R purposes such as avoidance of conflict, identify needs, collaborative efforts for future maps, and guide for water supply planning.
 La discussed the specifics of the Rio Grande Basin’s E&R focus area needs as identified by stakeholder input.
 There is not currently a database to include all the information gathered, so the CWCB would like to put it in a Story Map type infographic to allow public utilization.
 An E&R workshop will be hosted by CWCB and Basins on April 7 from 8 am-12:30 pm.
 Original map creator Rio de la Vista gave background on why particular data was focused on.
-Cary Aloia expressed concern about other similar efforts to pull data.
+Cary Aloia expressed concern about other similar efforts to compile spatial data and about potential overlap between those efforts.
 La discussed the positive aspects of increased data efforts and how they can be complementary.
 The workshop will allow for these types of conversations regarding similar efforts in other basins.

 Sam Stein gave an account balance of $251, 347 for the Basin.
 Roughly $5 million is in the statewide account.
 The Rio Grande does not have any grants going in front of the board so the basin account